 Your travel plans should of course depend entirely on your interests, though my advice is always not to plan things too rigidly and to play it somewhat by ear if you at all can.

-If you have just a week or so and want the ‘classic Morocco experience’, you could probably simply go to Marrakech, do a day-trip to Essaouira, and do a Sahara tour.
-It will be a busy week and you’ll cover some standard places, but you’ll definitely get to see a lot.
-It’s a common week-in-Morocco itinerary.
+If you have just 1 week in Morocco and want the classic experience, you could probably simply go to Marrakech, do a day-trip to Essaouira, and do a Sahara tour.
+It will be a busy week and you’ll cover some obvious places, but you’ll definitely get to see a lot.
+It’s a common one week in Morocco itinerary.

 The Atlantic coast makes for a nice area to target for a more laid-back trip.
-There are many budget flights going from Europe directly to Agadir, so this can be a convenient entry point from which to start a trip.
+There are many budget flights going from Europe directly to Agadir, so this can be a convenient entry point from which to start a one-week trip as well.

-If you’re travelling around Europe and you want to add some Morocco to your route, but if don’t have huge amounts of time, then the north is clearly the most obvious part to go.
-Northern Morocco is very easily reached from Spain as lots of ferries run throughout the day to Tangier and Tangier Med (a port about 30 minutes from Tangier city).
+Focusing on the north also makes the most sense if you’re travelling around Europe and you want to add some Morocco to your trip, as northern Morocco is very easily reached from Spain as lots of ferries run throughout the day to Tangier and Tangier Med (a port about 30 minutes from Tangier city).
 There are also some ferries departing from southern France, so any of these countries can be conveniently combined into one trip.

-All of the destinations mentioned throughout this page more or less combine to form the main ‘backpacker trail’, so if you want to see all the highlights one obvious route is to follow these points either north to south or vice versa.
-This will probably take you at least 3 weeks without rushing.
+If you have at least 3 weeks in Morocco, you can cover most of the highlights.
+All of the destinations mentioned throughout this page more or less combine to form the tourist trail, so follow these points either north to south or vice versa.
+With 3 weeks in Morocco you can do this route without rushing.

 I should mention that I got to spend only a short amount of time on the Mediterranean coast, so you might want to consult other sources if you’re interested in these parts.